 The Museum's ethnographic collection documents historical cultures of the Americas, Africa, Asia, and Oceania.
 The collection, which numbers thousands of individual items, comprises materials donated by University researchers, students, and alumni, as well as members of the general public in search of a home for their personal collections.
 Many materials were also generated from Museum-sponsored collecting expeditions.

 Approximately half of the Museum's ethnographic collection comprises items representing historic native cultures of North America.
 The Native American collection includes several thousand items from Arctic, Southwestern, Plains, Northwest Coast, and Eastern Woodlands groups.
 This includes objects from the Inuit, such as skin garments and bone and ivory tools; Plains beaded and feathered items; and Southwestern pottery, basketry, and kachina dolls.
+This is the only part of the ethnographic collection that is on exhibit in the Museum.

 Objects from other parts of the world include domestic items and apparel from Central America and Mexico; hunting equipment, tools, weapons and personal items from various areas of Africa and Southeast Asia; Japanese ivory carvings; and Chinese carvings of jade, agate, and other precious stones.
+These may be found in the online databases.

 The Museum's massive archaeological collection results from federally mandated cultural resource management projects and myriad projects conducted by university faculty and students.
 The Museum has also long functioned as a repository for collections donated by members of the Missouri Archaeological Society, as well as for other personal archaeological collections.
 The majority of the Museum's archaeological holdings are managed by the American Archaeology Division's Curation office.